coderitter/knight-form/README.md

 # Quick start

-An elegant tree consisting of fields describing the structure of an object of your application combined with visuals.
-It has implementations in different programming languages.
-It is super easy extensible.
-It does not force you to use any specific technology.
-It is a nice data structure to describe your forms.
+A nice and flexible data structure describing your forms.
+It is easily extensible and you can use your domain objects to fill it conveniently.
+Because it has implementations in many different programming languages you can serialize the data structure to JSON and continue using it somewhere else.

 ## Create a form